-Towards the end of 2018, an opportunity arose to venture to the Philippines.
+Towards the end of 2018, an opportunity arose to venture to Asia, to go island hopping in the Philippines.
 I didn’t know much about the country at that stage and didn’t do much research before the trip.
-My friends, who were travelling around Asia for a few months, had chosen El Nido and Coron as our Philippines destinations.
-It’s probably a good thing they had already planned the locations because I’m incredibly indecisive and there are literally thousands of islands in the Philippines.
+My friends, who were travelling around Asia for a few months, had chosen El Nido and Coron as our destinations.
+It’s probably a good thing they had already planned the locations because I’m incredibly indecisive and there are thousands of islands in the Philippines.
 Excluding travel days, I spent three full days in El Nido and one full day in Coron.

 Getting to El Nido

-There are a couple of ways to get to El Nido.
-A popular and cheap way is to fly into Puerto Princesa and take a shuttle bus or van to El Nido which is estimated to take about 5-6 hours.
-Because I was short on time, I took the direct route and flew from Manila to El Nido airport.
-Airswift is the airline that covers this route.
-The flight took about one hour and fifteen and cost PHP 6,142 which is equivalent to £92 or €109.
-Definitely aim for a window seat because there were beautiful views as we came down to land.
-I wasn’t organised and hadn’t pre-booked an airport transfer, so upon arrival I needed to figure out how to get to my accommodation.
-Luckily there were motorised tricycles hanging around, so I hopped into one of those for the twenty minute drive to the hostel.
+El Nido is one of the most popular destinations for island hopping in the Philippines.
+There are a couple of ways to get to there – a popular and cheap way is to fly into Puerto Princesa and take a shuttle bus or van to El Nido, which is estimated to take about 5-6 hours.
+Because I was short on time, I took the direct route and flew from Manila to El Nido airport with Airswift.
+The flight took about one hour and fifteen and cost PHP 6,142 / £92 / €109.
+A window seat is essential, there were beautiful views as we came down to land.
+I hadn’t pre-booked an airport transfer, so upon arrival I needed to figure out how to get to my hostel.
+Luckily there were motorised tricycles hanging around, so I hopped into one of those for the twenty minute drive.

 Where to Stay